Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Linearization and the equivariant loop stacks

-We relate $\mathsf{SS}(\mathcal{F})$ to the propagation interpretation of microsupports Sect. \ref{sec: Microlocal Analysis and Sheaf Propagation} we have used throughout this work and describe a possible analog of the property of a morphism being non-microcharacteristic in this context.
+We relate $\mathsf{SS}(\mathcal{F})$ to the propagation interpretation of microsupports § \ref{sec: Microlocal Analysis and Sheaf Propagation} we have used throughout this work and describe a possible analog of the property of a morphism being non-microcharacteristic in this context.
+Suppose that for a geometric point $\eta:Spec(k)\rightarrow X$ we can present $X$ via functions $(f_1,\ldots,f_n):Y\rightarrow \A^n,$ from an affine smooth variety $Y$ as in the iterated pull-back diagram